 Of course, some pets, such as cats, may not be easy to take for a walk or a run.
 These pets still need exercise, though.
 Don’t underestimate the value of vigorous indoor play, such as games of chase, for these types of pets.

-As you start exercising with your pet, here are some things to keep in mind:
+As you exercise with your pet, here are some things to keep in mind:

 Make sure your pet has plenty of water before, during, and after exercising.
 Just like you, they need to stay hydrated.

-- If you have older pets, don't push them as hard.
-Just like humans, older pets can't exercise as vigorously as younger ones.
+If you have older pets, don’t push them as hard.
+Just like humans, older pets can’t always exercise as vigorously as younger ones.

-- Watch the heat!
-If your are outside, exercising with your pet will be best early in the morning or later in the day.
+Watch the heat!
+If you are outside, exercising with your pet will be best early in the morning or later in the day.
 Most pets have plenty of fur that keeps them warm.
-In the heat of the day, exercise can put a strain on them since they usually can't eliminate excess heat as easily as humans can.
+In the heat of the day, exercise can put a strain on them since they usually can’t eliminate excess heat as easily as humans can.